hereismari/tensorflow-workshop/code_samples/distributed_tensorflow/distributed/README.md

    This is the path where the master should save the checkpoints and other model related files.
-For a multi machines environment a distributed file system should be used, so we need something like:
+For a multi machines environment a distributed file system should be used, so we'll have something like:

    * For Google Storage: *gs://<bucket>/<path>*
    * For DFS: *dfs://<path>*